 A cohort experience built upon shared learning experiences and teamwork between AUM MBA students of different backgrounds plays an essential role in promoting an understanding of management challenges and the development of managerial skills.
 The cohort structure also provides the architecture for achieving a higher degree of integration among functional disciplines as we move into the future.

 AUM MBA Teams Management Policy

-Group work is not always easy- team members sometimes cannot prepare for or attend group sessions because of other responsibilities, and conﬂicts often result from differing skill levels and work ethics.
+Group work is not always easy; team members sometimes cannot prepare for or attend group sessions because of other responsibilities, and conﬂicts often result from differing skill levels and work ethics.

-Towards achieving this goal each team prepare the Team Charter Agreement during team formation to formalize the guidelines on how they will operate.
+Towards achieving this goal each team prepares the Team Charter Agreement during team formation to formalize the guidelines on how they will operate.
 This Team Charter Agreement will not be graded or commented on.

 - AUM MBA office will assign the groups in the first module.
 Subsequently, students may choose their teammates according to the criteria listed in the next section.

 - Student groups are formed at the beginning of each module, however, AUM MBA students are strongly encouraged to change their teams at the beginning of each module in order to benefit from the diversity of experience.